tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 We have actually already seen the Union type.
 This allows for a type to be one or the other.
 The Intersection type allows you to merge the two properties of types together.
 We will see later that you can make your own types in Typescript in order to extend its capabilities.
-Here we had "type1 & type2", but we could have also had something "Robot & Employee".
+Here we had `type1 & type2`, but we could have also had something like `Robot & Employee`.
 This would theoretically be a type representing something that had all the properties needed in order to belong to both types at the same time.
-In these cases the "&" represents a logical AND, meaning both conditions must be met.
+In these cases the `&` represents a logical AND, meaning both conditions must be met.
 Last is the Tuple.
 This actually resembles something we already saw with the Record type with objects.
 Instead of just being a regular array of certain types, this array actually has a specific order in which the value types must be placed to satisfy the criteria.